tytydraco/yessleep/out/There_Was_Something_In_The_Woods_With_Us_That_Night.md

 Silence was all that followed me.
 I turned and shone my flashlight like a lighthouse in a storm and prayed it would lead Josh straight to me but it never did.

 Alone with my thoughts I slumped on that desolate bank, the water still and calm.
-I looked out into the dark, despite the valiant efforts of my flashlight it did not penetrate the dark void of the lake.
+I looked out into the dark, despite the valiant efforts of my flashlight it did not penetrate the void of the lake.
 I threw a pebble into the surface and wept… I wanted my mum; I wanted to go home.

 I remember thinking of all the possibilities, that my friends were dead, murdered by some crazy old bastard in the woods and soon I would join them.
 I don’t know how long I sat there, throwing pebbles into that mirror as it reflected my sorry state, I don’t know how long I muttered that lament for my friends.